-D. Additional Departmental Policies (last revised 10/08/2021)
+D. Additional Departmental Policies

-D.1 Program Directors (last revised 5/18/18)
+D.1 Program Directors

 D.1.a Program Directors are nominated by the aligned PLC/Program and appointed by the SOE Dean (in consultation with the Department Chair, and Content Dean where appropriate).
 In the event of a tie, the SOE dean will cast the deciding vote.